Skip to main content

 Eggs

-Eggs can prevent hair loss because they are excellent sources of protein and biotin.
+Eggs are a great food for hair growth and loss prevention because they are excellent sources of protein and biotin.
 Protein is necessary to form collagen and keratin, the structural proteins in hair.
 Biotin is critical for preventing hair loss, and deficiency in this nutrient is associated with thinning hair.
 The yolks also contain iron and vitamin D, which encourage proper circulation, and thus nourishment, to prevent hair loss.
 Finally, eggs are a source of L-lysine, an amino acid shown to reduce hair loss.

 Soybeans